JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 Waste of making defective products is what we mostly call _bugs_, but it can also include bad UX experiences.
-Many people think of these defects primarily as immediate customer impact.
+Many people think of these defects primarily as an immediate customer impact.
 They are, but there is also the secondary impact on velocity - constantly going back to fix bugs [can have a detrimental impact on velocity][bug-velocity].